 With SocialPilot’s post composer, you can create and customize your posts using advanced features like:

 - Add Media and GIFs: It has easy uploading facilities, wherein you can upload photos and videos directly from Dropbox or your computer for posts or reels.
 You can also add images from Google Drive.
 The tool also helps you add GIFs to add a dynamic touch to your post.
+You also have access to endless high-quality stock images right withing the post-composer.

 - Easy tagging options: To help expand your reach, SocialPilot lets you tag another Facebook account.
 Also, the tool enables you to tag the target location.